 The compost bin is the best place for avocado peels.
 The only problem is that avocado peels are tough and hard.
 You mustn’t expect them to break down quickly.
 It’s quite likely that you will find fragments of avocado peels show up in the finished compost.

-So, what can you do to make the best of avocado peels and let’s not forget the pit.
+So, what can you do to make the best of avocado peels in compost and let’s not forget the pit.

 1.Cut the peel into small pieces

-Yes, you can you put avocado peels in compost but to prepare it for the compost heap you need to pulverize it completely.
+Yes, you can put avocado peels in compost but to prepare it for the compost heap you need to pulverize it completely.
 It seems to take a long time to break down due to its tough and woody structure.
 If you don’t want to do that, then the second best thing is to cut it into small pieces using a sharp knife.